ROILTechnology/ROIL_info/terms.md

 ## Community Standards

 ROIL believes strongly in the value of free speech.
 We are guided by the philosophy of John Stewart Mill, which observes that censorship harms not only the person who is silenced, but also the entire community by depriving them of the right to hear alternative viewpoints, and to gain insight into the thought processes of their peers.
-Nonetheless, ROIL mandates following community guidelines: (1) no illegal content, (2) no sexually suggestive content depicting minors, (3) no pornographic content, (3) no threats, bullying, harassment, explicit racism, or incitement to violence, (4) no disclosure of personal information of another person, (5) no deceptively purporting to be a specific individual who you are not, and (6) no solicitation or facilitation of illegal activity.
+Nonetheless, ROIL mandates the following community guidelines: (1) no illegal content, (2) no sexually suggestive content depicting minors, (3) no pornographic content, (3) no threats, bullying, harassment, explicit racism, or incitement to violence, (4) no disclosure of personal information of another person, (5) no deceptively purporting to be a specific individual who you are not, and (6) no solicitation or facilitation of illegal activity.
 Community standards judgements are in ROIL's sole discretion.

+When participating in groups that are not designated "18+" Users will refrain from content unsuitable for children, such as profanity and nudity.
+This applies to comments, as well as to third-party content linked to by the Group.
+When a Group adds a Feed, it may be impractical to review all content in that feed, but Group Owners are expected to exercise reasonable diligence.

 ## Comments Sections